SmallSatGasTeam/GASPACS-Comms-Info/README.md

 ## GAS Team Ground Station:
-- List all of our equipment for receiving
-- Brief description of software we use
+- TO DO: Add List all of our equipment for receiving & brief description of software we use